Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 You are automating the build process for a Java-based application by using Azure DevOps.

-You need to add code coverage testing and publish the outcomes to the pipeline.
+<mark>You need to add code coverage testing and publish the outcomes to the pipeline.</mark>

 What should you use?